-Receipts of Inland Revenue duties at the Department's two Accounts Offices and various local offices throughout the country are balanced each day and the totals for each duty are reported weekly to the Department's Finance Division for aggregation and reconciliation with the proceeds of cleared remittances, etc. Net receipt figures, i.e. after addition of amounts received centrally and deduction of repayments, are then produced on a monthly basis and published in provisional form in the issue following that of the month to which they relate.
+Receipts of HMRC duties at the Department's two Accounts Offices and various local offices throughout the country are balanced each day and the totals for each duty are reported weekly to the Department's Finance Division for aggregation and reconciliation with the proceeds of cleared remittances, etc. Net receipt figures, i.e. after addition of amounts received centrally and deduction of repayments, are then produced on a monthly basis and published in provisional form in the issue following that of the month to which they relate.
 Final receipts for a financial year are not determined until the Department's Trust Document is finalised several months after the end of the year.

-Detailed notes about the individual taxes may be found on the Inland Revenue website www.inlandrevenue.gov.uk under 'Statistics'.
+Detailed notes about the individual taxes may be found on the HMRC website www.hmrc.gov.uk under 'Statistics'.
 This also contains annual figures of receipts back to 1908/09 (Table 1.2) and a detailed breakdown of receipts for each tax.

-Table 2.1D Customs and excise duties
+Table 2.1D HM Revenue and Customs - formers and excise duties

 The figures show the aggregate amounts of tax in the period net of drawbacks and other repayments and paid into the Consolidated Fund.
-Up to 1993 Customs and Excise also received monies from car tax and duties on matches and mechanical lighters, which are included in the total although not shown separately.
+Up to 1993 HM Revenue and Customs (HMRC) also received monies from car tax and duties on matches and mechanical lighters, which are included in the total although not shown separately.

 Value added tax (VAT).
 Persons registered for VAT are required to make a tax return at intervals, generally quarterly.
 The quarterly tax periods are staggered in order to spread the flow of returns and revenue more evenly over the year.
-Thus one group has tax periods January to March, April to June etc, a second group has tax periods February to April etc, and a third group has tax periods March to May etc. The VAT due is payable one month after the end of the period.
+Thus one group has tax periods January to March, April to June, etc, a second group has tax periods February to April, etc, and a third group has tax periods March to May, etc. The VAT due is payable one month after the end of the period.
 A taxable person who expects his input tax to regularly exceed his output tax (i.e. who will be claiming net refunds from the Department) may opt for monthly tax periods.

-Since the end of 1992, the largest traders (currently about 4,500) have been making monthly "payments on account", paying a proportion of their liability over 2 months, and the balance in the third month when they submit their quarterly return
+Since the end of 1992, the largest traders (currently about 4,500) have been making monthly 'payments on account', paying a proportion of their liability over two months, and the balance in the third month when they submit their quarterly return to those in operation for customs duties, by direct debit an average of one month after importation.
+With the completion of the Single Market in January 1993, VAT due on goods acquired from EU Member States is accounted for on the VAT return.

 VAT is chargeable on imported goods.
-For goods imported from non-EU countries (and for EU countries prior to 1993), it must be paid either at the time of importation or, under deferred payment arrangements similar to those in operation for customs duties, by direct debit an average of one month after importation.
-With the completion of the Single Market in January 1993, VAT due on goods acquired from EU Member States is accounted for on the VAT return.
+For goods imported from non-EU countries (and for EU countries prior to 1993), it must be paid either at the time of importation or, under deferred payment arrangements similar